aembke/fred.rs/docs/README.md

 }
 ```

-Unfortunately in practice it's rarely this simple.
+Unfortunately as we can see from [the code](../src/router/clustered.rs), in practice it's rarely this simple.
 The [performance doc](./performance.md) covers this in more detail, but it's often pretty complicated keeping the hot code paths lock-free even if we liberally make use of MPSC features.
 There are several places I'd like to clean up or improve, and most of them involve trying to avoid synchronization logic.
 We end up relying a lot on vanilla atomics, [arcswap](https://crates.io/crates/arc-swap), [bytes](https://crates.io/crates/bytes), and [crossbeam](https://crates.io/crates/crossbeam-queue) as alternatives.

-Additionally, clustered Redis connection management is just complicated.
-There are many very different failure modes, and it takes a lot of code to handle them all.
+Also, clustered Redis connection management is just complicated in general.

 ## Code Layout